Sable/wu-wei-handbook/replicate-an-experiment.md

 The rest of the files are source files or information about licensing, authors, etc.

 ### Installing an existing compiler

+A compiler processes a benchmark implementation to create an executable version, ready to be run on an execution environment.
+We will use the gcc compiler for this experiment.
+First ensure that gcc is installed on your system beforehand by typing 'gcc' on the commandline as the compiler we are installing is simply a wrapper around the system one.
+You can then install the wrapper with:

     wu install https://github.com/Sable/ostrich-gcc-compiler.git

+Check that the installation succeed by running:

+    wu list

+You should see 'gcc' in the available compilers.

+The 'compilers/gcc' directory contains the 'compiler.json' description file but not the gcc executable because it uses the system executable.
+Other compilers may contain the executable itself, which is handy to compare multiple versions of the same compiler without having to modify the system configuration.

+We can now test the build step by compiling the correlation benchmark's c implementation with the gcc compiler:

+    wu build correlation c gcc

+The build is stored under 'builds/*build-config-hash*' where *build-config-hash* is specific and deterministically derived from the configuration used to produce it by hashing its string representation.

+You can obtain more information about where the build was stored by adding the verbose option ('-v'):

+    wu build correlation c gcc -v

+Moreover, Wu-Wei automatically matches compatible artifacts available for a given action to create all possible valid combinations.
+Since we have only one implementation and one compiler installed, it is equivalent to do:

+    wu build -v

+If a build error happens, the error will be printed on the commandline, and the log will be saved in the *build-config-hash* directory for later investigation.

 ### Installing an existing execution environment